 You may download major declaration forms and minor declaration forms from Weinberg's Policies, Procedures and Forms page.
-Once you have completed the form, e-mail it to Julia Stern, the Director of Undergraduate Studies (DUS).
+Once you have completed the form, e-mail it to Jeffrey Masten, the Director of Undergraduate Studies (DUS).
 Once signed by the DUS, they will then submit the completed declaration form to the WCAS Office of Undergraduate Studies.

 Petitioning to Graduate

 The process of petitioning to graduate with a major or minor in English Literature takes place via the Frevvo portal administered by the Registrar.
-As part of this process, the Director of Undergraduate Studies reviews the degree progress report to verify that all requirements have been completed.
-As part of this process, fill out the major worksheet or minor worksheet and email it to the DUS.
-Be sure to include any future courses you plan to take to fulfill the major or minor.
+As part of this process, the Director of Undergraduate Studies reviews the degree progress report in CAESAR to verify that all requirements have been completed.
+Please fill out the major worksheet or minor worksheet and be sure to attach it to your petition in Frevvo.
+(If you are completing the pre-2022 version of the English requirements, the relevant worksheets appear here: major; minor.)
+Be sure to include and mark on your worksheet any future courses you plan to take to fulfill the major or minor.

 Minors are eligible to pre-register for up to two English literature courses per quarter.
 Note, however, that students may only pre-register for a total of two courses across all majors and minors.
 Pre-registration times are based on class year and student identification number, with seniors beginning on Monday morning.
 See the Registrar’s website for the specific schedule.